mk-fg/notification-thing/README.md

-notification-thing: pygi (gtk3) notification daemon
+notification-thing: Gtk3 (PyGI) notification daemon
 --------------------

 There are quite a few of the [notification